 Image in the public domain

 When a Russian paramilitary group, called the Cossacks, first emerged more than 500 years ago, it fought for two goals: expand Russia’s borders and protect its Orthodox Christian values.
-The Cossacks became recognized around the world for their fierce fighting skills and by their traditional dress: black sheepskin hats, long open coats and riding boots.
+The Cossacks became recognized around the world for their fierce fighting skills and by their traditional dress, which included black sheepskin hats, long open coats and riding boots.
 Over the centuries, the Cossacks’ commitment to Russian imperialism and conservative ideology remained constant.
 The 1991 Soviet collapse resuscitated the Cossacks’ chance to serve as the country’s vigilantes once again.
 In this audio story, you’ll hear how an attack on a female punk band during the 2014 Sochi Olympics showed the world that the Cossacks aren’t just a page in the history books.

 Story Length: 3:06

 The Communist Revolution in the Soviet Union led to a totalitarian dictatorship that killed or imprisoned tens of millions of people.
-It was a period of cruelty that’s not forgotten in Russia today.
-However, some former Communist rulers are in current day Russia’s government.
-This means there’s a complicated relationship with the Soviet past because some rulers want to bring back some Soviet-era practices.
+It was a period of cruelty that has not been forgotten in Russia today.
+However, some former Communist rulers are still in current-day Russia’s government, which means there’s a complicated relationship with the Soviet past and bringing back some Soviet-era practices.
 Listen to this story to understand how Russia’s Communist past still plays a role in present-day politics.

 Vladimir Putin is the current president of the Russian Federation.
 He has served as either President or Prime Minister since 2000.
 Russia was in political and economic turmoil when Putin came to power, and many have credited Putin’s policies with making Russia more stable and prosperous.
 However, aggression against neighboring states, and rumors of corruption have cast a cloud over his administration.
 This story discusses life in Russia under Putin in the last two decades.
 Listen to learn more about why people think Putin is such a popular leader, what challenges Russians continue to face under Putin, and what the US still needs to understand about its former political arch-rival.